willp-bl/notifications-java-client/DOCUMENTATION.md

 Set the number of weeks you want the file to be available using the `retention_period` parameter.

-To use this feature will need version 3.18.0-RELEASE of the Java client library, or a more recent version.

 You can choose any value between 1 week and 78 weeks.
-The value can be passed in as a `String`, or as of version 3.19.0-RELEASE a `RetentionPeriodDuration(Integer, ChronoUnit)`.

-If you want to dynamically assign the value for `retention_period`, using `RetentionPeriodDuration` is recommended to avoid having to deal with string .
-Currently, only `ChronoUnit.WEEKS` is a supported value for unit.
+To use this feature you will need 3.19.0-RELEASE of the Java client library, or a more recent version.

 If you do not choose a value, the file will be available for the default period of 78 weeks (18 months).